bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 We did.
 We covered updates about [FROST](https://eprint.iacr.org/2020/852.pdf) and [Roast](https://eprint.iacr.org/2022/550.pdf), [MuSig2](https://eprint.iacr.org/2020/1261).

-We talked about ideas that are a little further out in terms of batch verification, signature aggregation, interactive full aggregation, [cross input signature aggregation](https://btctranscripts.com/tags/cisa/).
+We talked about ideas that are a little further out in terms of batch verification, signature aggregation, interactive full aggregation, [cross-input signature aggregation](https://btctranscripts.com/tags/cisa/).

 Mark Erhart: 00:00:54